szhcoco/Investigation-on-Cheese-and-Calories/README.md

 ## Fairness Analysis

 For fairness analysis, we split the data into two groups: recipes with low sugar (less or equal to 23) and recipes with high sugar (more than 23).
-We pick 23 as the split point because it is the median of sugar in the dataset.
-Since we use a linear regression model, we decide to rate our test using rooted mean squared error.
-It is easier to understand compared to $R^2$ and it is better to keep a consistency with prediction part.\
+We pick 23 as the split point because it is the median of sugar in the `recipes` dataset.
+Since we use a linear regression model, we decide to use `RMSE` as our evaluation metric.
+It is easier to understand compared to R<sup>2</sup> and it is better to keep a consistency with the elavuation metric we used during model prediction.

 To check the p value, we use permutation testing here.
 For each recipe we list their actual calories and predicted calories.
 Then we can calculate squared error for each recipe.
-By calculating the square root of mean value for each group (low sugar and high sugar), we get two RMSE values and so their difference.
-We shuffle whether each recipe has high or low sugar and calculate simulated results based on the shuffled category following the same way.
+By calculating the square root of mean value for each group (low sugar and high sugar), we first created a column called `X_test_high` using `Binarizer` transformer to determine if the value of sugar in the test set is above 23.
+Then for a 1000 times, we calculated two `RMSE` values and so their difference.
+We shuffled `X_test_high` and re-calculate the `RMSE` and their differences, storing in a `stats` list.

 **Null hypothesis**: Our model is fair.
-It predicts calories for recipes with low sugar and high sugar with similar RMSE.\
+It predicts calories for recipes with low sugar and high sugar with similar RMSE.

 **Alternative hypothesis**: our model is biased.
-It predicts calories for recipes with high sugar with higher RMSE than recipes with low sugar.\
+It predicts calories for recipes with high sugar with higher RMSE than recipes with low sugar.

-**Test statistic**: RMSE of recipes with high sugar-RMSE of recipes with low sugar\
+**Test statistic**: RMSE of recipes with high sugar-RMSE of recipes with low sugar

 **Significance level**: 0.05

 <iframe
   src="assets/sugar_fair.html"
   width="800"
-  height="600"
+  height="450"
   frameborder="0"
 ></iframe>

 As a result, we get a p value of 0.201, which is larger than the significance level.
-We fail to reject the null hypothesis.
+We don't have enough evidence to reject the null hypothesis.
+It implies that our model results in similar performance in predicting calories when the amount of sugar is low and high.

-We also want to see if our prediction is fair for cheese.
-More precisely, if our prediction is fair for recipes with cheese and without cheese.
-Similarly, we use RMSE as an evaluation metric and permutation test to simulate the difference in random state.\
+We also want to see if our prediction is fair for predicting cheese.
+More specifically, if our prediction is fair for recipes with cheese and without cheese.
+Similarly, we use `RMSE` as an evaluation metric and permutation test to simulate the difference in random state.\
 We run a permutation test in a similar way as we did in fairness analysis for sugar.
 The only difference is that instead of grouping recipes based on sugar, we group them based on the existence of cheese.

 **Null hypothesis**: Our model is fair.
-It predicts calories for recipes with and without cheese with similar RMSE.\
+It predicts calories for recipes with and without cheese with similar RMSE.

 **Alternative hypothesis**: our model is biased.
-It predicts calories for recipes without cheese with higher RMSE than recipes with cheese.\
+It predicts calories for recipes without cheese with higher RMSE than recipes with cheese.

-**Test statistic**: RMSE of recipes with cheese - RMSE of recipes without cheese\
+**Test statistic**: RMSE of recipes with cheese - RMSE of recipes without cheese

 **Significance level**: 0.05

 <iframe
   src="assets/cheese_fair.html"
   width="800"
-  height="600"
+  height="500"
   frameborder="0"
 ></iframe>

-As a result, we get a p value of 0.0, which is lower than the significance level.
-We reject the null hypothesis and conclude that our model is unfair.
+As a result, we get a p value of 0.0, which is much lower than the significance level, so we reject the null hypothesis.
+The result implies that our model is unfair.
 It predicts calories for recipes without cheese with higher RMSE than recipes with cheese.